 The basic tax code can be changed up and down.
 There may be other amounts to add to the basic personal allowance which will increase the amount they can earn before paying any tax – and therefore reduce the amount of tax they have to pay.
 There can also be deductions, such as tax underpayments, that reduce the amount the person can earn before paying any tax and therefore increase the amount of tax they have to pay.

-The tax free amount, reduced or increased as necessary, is turned into a tax code.
+The tax-free amount, reduced or increased as necessary, is turned into a tax code.
 HMRC do this, but the easiest way to understand how it works is to take off the last number and add on a letter.
-For example, in 2016/17, someone whose tax free amount is just the personal allowance of £11,000 will have a tax code of 1100L.
-This code means that your employee is entitled to £916.66 tax free pay per month or £211.53 per week.
+For example, in 2019/20, someone whose tax-free amount is just the personal allowance of £12,500 will have a tax code of 1250L.
+This code means that your employee is entitled to £1,042 tax free pay per month or £240 per week.

 The letters used in tax codes often do not mean much to anybody.
 However they are there for HMRC to communicate with employers about changes to tax codes.
-Every year, for example, HMRC will issue guidance to employers telling them to uprate all ‘L’ codes for the new personal allowance amount.
-You can see an example of this in our news item.
-You can find a list of common tax code letters on the GOV.UK website.
+Every year, for example, HMRC will issue guidance to employers telling them to uprate all ‘L’ codes for the new personal allowance amount so that they can be carried forward into the new tax year.
+We talk about this annual process below.

-Please note that from 6 April 2016, part of the income tax paid by Scottish taxpayers on employment income will be calculated in line with the Scottish rate of income tax (SRIT).
+Please note that from 6 April 2017, Scottish taxpayers pay Scottish Income Tax.
 HMRC will tell employers whether or not to treat an individual employee as a Scottish taxpayer by issuing tax codes prefixed with an ‘S’ for Scottish taxpayers.
 Operating an S code should make sure the correct tax is deducted at the correct rate.

-Most of the time, PAYE is calculated on a cumulative (i.e. ongoing) basis.
-So, if your employee starts on 1 September 2016 having not worked at all since the start of the tax year on 6 April 2016, in September they will be allowed £5,499 (6 months x £916.66) of pay free of tax, to use against that month’s wages.
-This continues each payday, so that only when they have finally earned more than the tax free limit, will they start to pay tax.
+Most of the time, PAYE is calculated on a cumulative (i.e. ongoing) basis over a tax year.
+So, if your employee starts on 1 September 2019 having not worked at all since the start of the tax year (6 April 2019), in September they will be allowed £6,252 (6 months x £1,042) of pay free of tax, to use against that month’s wages.
+The tax-free amount increases by £1,042 each month thereafter and it is only when the employee finally earns more than the tax-free limit, that will they start to pay tax.

-Typically you would refund this to them in their September pay packet on behalf of HMRC and fund the £20 by reducing any other amounts you need to pay over to HMRC for that same period.
+Typically you would refund this to them in their September pay packet on behalf of HMRC and fund the £20 by reducing any other amounts you need to pay over to HMRC for that same period (for example tax and NIC for any other PAs).
 If your payment to HMRC for the same period isn’t sufficient to cover the tax refund, you can do either of the following: